MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 |Alert Context |Health Service could not logon as the Run As account <Run As Account>  for management group name <group name> because it has not been granted the **Log on as a service** permission.|
 |Monitor|<add monitor name…>|

-You will need to provide **Logon As A Service** permission to the Run As accounts, which are identified in the event 7002.
+You will need to provide **Logon as a Service** permission to the Run As accounts, which are identified in the event 7002.

 When all the **Run As accounts** are given the **Logon as a Service** permission, event ID 7028 is displayed as below and the monitor changes to healthy state.